Local, online, anonymous, peer support, group chats for sexual assault survivors on your base.

 - Complete the form and select “Submit.”

-You will be asked to include your D-SAACP certification number.
-It is important that only SARCs and SAPR VAs that have a current D-SAACP certification number host their own Safe HelpRoom group chats.
+You will be asked to include your D-SAACP certification number (or NACP certification number for Coast Guard SARCs and SAPR VAs).
+It is important that only SARCs and SAPR VAs that have a current certification number host their own Safe HelpRoom group chats.

-- Once your D-SAACP status is approved, you will be able to access the Local Safe HelpRoom Management Portal and access the Local Safe HelpRoom Online Training.
+- Once your certification status is approved, you will be able to access the Local Safe HelpRoom Management Portal and access the Local Safe HelpRoom Online Training.